IdokoChidimma/Crop-And-Soil-Fertility-Analysis/README.md

    📊 Insight:

    The dataset features a variety of soil types, but clayey and black soils appear most frequently, indicating they are widely used for cultivation in the region.
 These soils are known for their high nutrient-holding capacity and moisture retention, making them suitable for a range of crops.
-Understanding the prevalence of these soil types helps in designing location-specific soil management practices and ensuring the right crops are matched to the right soil characteristics.
+Understanding the prevalence of these soil types helps in designing location, specific for soil management practices and ensuring the right crops are matched to the right soil characteristics.

 ### 4. What is the typical pH range of the soils in the dataset, and are they suitable for common crpos?